Health Promotion

 PhD.
 Supervisors:

-Dr Michal Molcho and Dr Colette Kelly
+Dr Michal Molcho and Prof. Colette Kelly

 The aim of this study is to investigate the determinants of bullying among post-primary school students in Ireland.
 Differences between traditional bullying and cyber bullying will also be explored.
 This study will provide insight into factors influencing bullying and victimisation at the individual and school level in Ireland.